Words of Wisdom

 Graduate Student Workshops.
 Offered on Monday nights during the fall and spring semesters, these workshops are designed to help graduate students enhance their communication skills.
 Topics address general writing issues, such as proofreading, as well as more graduate-specific topics, including preparing a literature review and writing grant proposals.
 Students participating can earn one Professional Development Unit (PDU) toward the G.R.A.D.
 Aggies Professional Development Certificate.
 To register for the next upcoming event, see our full description of the current semester's schedule.

-Proposal Writing Retreats.
-These retreats provide a full day of uninterrupted work on your proposal.
+Proposal Writing and Research Retreats.
+These retreats provide two days of uninterrupted work on your proposal.
 At the retreat, you will make significant progress on your dissertation or thesis proposal and learn about resources that will support you as you write a thesis or dissertation.
 Participation is limited and requires an application.
-For more on Proposal Writing Retreats and to apply, see our full description.
+For more on Proposal Writing and Research Retreats and to apply, see our full description.

 For more information about any of our graduate student services, contact email@example.com.